 Removal of the use of the word ‘NOTE’ from instruction Code descriptions

-Paragraph 39 – greater clarity needed – proposer to redraft and include reference to Dispatch Quantity variable in Paragraph 39
+Paragraph 39 – greater clarity needed – proposer to redraft and include reference to Dispatch Quantity variable in Paragraph 39.

+Paragraph 40 – to be retained along with paragraph 39, but paragraph 40 is to clarify that battery and pumped storage are calculated in the same way as all other units (i.e. in the way outlined in paragraph 39).

 Discussion took place regarding implication that this proposal may impact on participant system builds.
 It was suggested that if participants have built based on the technical specification then there may be a knock on effect.
 It was discussed that participants should undertake internal impact assessments in light of this.
 It was agreed that this needs to be communicated as a technical communication to all participants.